grant-he/website/content/en/docs/concepts/configuration/manage-resources-containers.md

 {{< note >}}
-To make the resource quota work on ephemeral-storage, two things need to be done:
+To make the resource quota work on ephemeral storage, two things need to be done:

-* An admin sets the resource quota for ephemeral-storage in a namespace.
+* An admin sets the resource quota for `ephemeral-storage` in a namespace.
-* A user needs to specify limits for the ephemeral-storage resource in the Pod spec.
+* A user needs to specify limits for the `ephemeral-storage` resource in the Pod spec.

-If the user doesn't specify the ephemeral-storage resource limit in the Pod spec, the resource quota is not enforced on ephemeral-storage.
+If the user doesn't specify the `ephemeral-storage` resource limit in the Pod spec, the resource quota is not enforced on ephemeral storage.

 {{< /note >}}

-Kubernetes lets you track, reserve and limit the amount of ephemeral local storage a Pod can consume.
+Kubernetes lets you track, reserve, and limit the amount of local ephemeral storage a Pod can consume.

 ### Configurations for local ephemeral storage

-Kubernetes supports two ways to configure local ephemeral storage on a node:
+Kubernetes supports two ways to configure local ephemeral storage on a Node:
 {{< tabs name="local_storage_configurations" >}}
 {{% tab name="Single filesystem" %}}
 In this configuration, you place all different kinds of ephemeral local data